tizoc/offline-mina-signer/docker-guide.md

 ## Using the Script Inside a Docker Container

+⚠️ **Shell Security**: Consider using a clean shell session without history when running these commands.
+See [Shell History Security](README.md#shell-history-security) in the README.

 ### Step 0: Get the code from this repository

 Get the code using one of these methods: